FAQs - Current Students

 Visitors and New Students

-There are two common options for getting to UTIAS by public transit, both on the Toronto Transit Commission.
+There are two common options for getting to UTIAS by public transit, both are on the Toronto Transit Commission.

 Fobs and office keys are available from Jeff Cook, the Building Manager, in his office in room 143; this is near the loading dock.
 You will need to complete a form and have it signed by your supervisor (for MASc and PhD students) or by the graduate coordinator (for MEng students).